Important Health Issues for Cats and Dogs

 In the heat of summer, pets are at risk for heatstroke, which can lead to permanent organ damage or death.
 Cats and dogs are not able to sweat and can have difficulty cooling off during the hotter months, so be sure to take a number of steps to keep them cool:

 - Ensure access to rooms that do not get much sunlight

 - Exercise pets during the morning or afternoon, when it is cooler

 - Provide outdoor shelter from the sun

 - Do not leave pets in a car

-If your pet appears to be overheating, bring it indoors, provide cool water and apply cool, moist towels to its fur.
+If your pet appears to be overheating, bring it indoors, provide cool water, and apply cool, moist towels to his or her fur.
 Do not use ice water, as extremely cold water can cause blood vessels to constrict and hinder cooling.